WatchThisFirewall/WTF.v1/README.md

 [![SonarCloud][51]][52] [![SonarCloud Maintainability Rating][53]][54] [![SonarCloud Lines of Code][55]][56] [![SonarCloud Bugs][59]][60] [![SonarCloud Code Smells][57]][58] [![SonarCloud Tech Debt][61]][62]

 # What is WatchThisFirewall
 WatchThisFirewall is a firewall assessment tool, it is a specialized software solution that thoroughly analyzes firewall configurations, policies, and performance to enhance security and ensure compliance with industry standards.
 It identifies unused, redundant, or misconfigured rules and access control lists (ACLs), highlighting potential vulnerabilities and inefficiencies.
 By optimizing firewall settings, the tool ensures better traffic flow, resource utilization, and overall security posture.
 Additionally, it generates detailed reports with actionable recommendations, simplifying remediation and ongoing firewall management, and helping administrators maintain a secure, well-structured network with ease.

+The tool is based on Python 3.11 and the package is composed by three containers:
+- The Database (postgres:14-alpine)
+- The Django Engine (python:3.11-slim)
+- The Job Scheduler (python:3.11-slim)

 # How Does it Works
 It connects to a device and retrive the output from the following commands